fisherynwa/multi_pfa/README.txt

    Figures (1) - (4) and Tables (5) - (8), just run the main script ‘case_study.R’.
    The used dataset has been stored in the subfolder "data".
-   This data file has no column names for the m/z variables, but the object ‘mz_vector’ maps the columns with the m/z values.
+   This data file has no column names for the m/z variables, but the object ‘mz_vector’ contains the relevant information.
    For an in-depth description of this dataset, see - https://academic.oup.com/bioinformatics/article/34/7/1215/4604594.
    This dataset is publicly available at https://gitlab.informatik.uni-bremen.de/digipath/Deep_Learning_for_Tumor_Classification_in_IMS